Home > About Us > History

 The Rotary Club of Howrah was officially chartered on the 5th June 1976 with a membership of 25 members.
 The charter evening was held at the Shoreline Hotel.

 In 1978 the Rotary Club of Howrah sponsored its first Ambassadorial Scholar.
-Syd McClymont,then a Sergeant of Police, attached to the Tasmania Police Academy, who was successful and traveled to the United Kingdom where he undertook further studies with the Metropolitan Police, and later the Los Angeles County Sheriffs Department.
+Syd McClymont, then a Sergeant of Police, attached to the Tasmania Police Academy, who was successful and travelled to the United Kingdom where he undertook further studies with the Metropolitan Police, and later the Los Angeles County Sheriffs Department.
 On returning to Tasmania in 1979, Syd enthusiastically joined the Rotary Club of Howrah where he undertook many senior roles, and became a very active Rotarian.
 In 1985 – 86 and again in 2009 -2010 Syd was Club President.
 In 1986 Syd was successful in leading a Group Study Exchange Team to South Carolina, USA, and shortly after his return he was elected as District Governor for the years 1991‑92, a year both he, and his wife Sally, enjoyed immensely.

 The early years were exciting ones, with high expectations and much enthusiasm.
 One Rotarian who stood out was the late Eric Meagher who was bulletin editor for the first five years, and took on the role of club historian, providing much of the material for this document.
 Eric later became the club’s first Paul Harris Fellow in recognition of his outstanding contribution to Rotary.
 An Inner Wheel Club was formed in the charter year and continued until 1992.
 Although ceasing to be a formal group, partners continue to provide strong support for club activities.